GLHEPRO SUpport & FAQs

 Program Usage

-• Yes and No. GLHEPRO V.4 can be set to approximate a standing column well (SCW) without bleed.
+• Yes and No. GLHEPRO V.5 can be set to approximate a standing column well (SCW) without bleed.
 In many cases, the bleed, by drawing ground water through the surrounding rock, makes a significant contribution to the performance of a standing column well.
-The combined heat and mass transfer in the rock cannot be directly modeled by the conduction-only model in GLHEPRO.
+Even in cases where there is no bleed, buoyancy-driven advection may enhance the heat transfer.
+The combined heat and mass transfer in the rock under no-bleed conditions cannot be directly modeled by the conduction-only model in GLHEPRO.
 Some users have heuristic approximations for the effect of bleed, such as increasing the thermal conductivity.
 We are not in a position to make a recommendation on this.

 Choose, under "Calculate Borehole Thermal Resistance", the concentric tube option.